 For my family and friends close to me, it hasn’t been a secret I haven’t been feeling well.
 Outside of running, the last two months have been filled with highs and lows, ups and downs.
-Right now I don’t know what’s causing my issues.
+Right now, I don’t know what’s causing my issues.
 I have a hunch my body is rebelling against the self-created stress but to rule anything more serious, I’ve opted to schedule another Inside Tracker to make sure my blood work is at least healthy.

 I also didn’t want a coach I felt obligated to blast on social media because they were coaching me in exchange for social media promotion.
 James Mckirdy, the founder of Mckirdy Trained, met those criteria.

 I wanted someone with credentials and already built success but also someone that matched my personality type well.
 After talking to a few coaches, I began talking to James Mckirdy, founder of Mckirdy Trained.

 Competing in both swimming and cross country for college (you can read my entire story here), I’ve had every sort of coach you can imagine.
 From the ones screaming and checking up on you every single minute to more casual who trust you will follow what they give you.
-I tend to do better with someone who trusts me (not that I can really hide running on a running blog…).
+I tend to do better with someone who trusts me (not that I can hide running on a running blog…).

 In the past, I’ve talked to multiple coaches that I don’t connect with, or I can tell I’m going to be miserable.
 So since my college coach, I’ve been training alone.
-While not linear, I’ve improved to an 18:13 5k or 1:22.57 half marathon but I’ve also had my fair share of injuries and burnouts too.
+While not linear, I’ve improved to an 18:13 5k or 1:22.57 half marathon, but I’ve also had my fair share of injuries and burnouts too.

 So here I am almost 2 months later, telling you why my training has drastically changed.
 I’m running fewer miles more frequently.
 I’m also doing more workouts.
-I can feel myself getting faster and I’ve run my fastest races post injury (Medford Lakes Turkey Trot 5k 18:30) and (Dallas Half Marathon 1:23.44).
+I can feel myself getting faster and I’ve run my fastest races post-injury (Medford Lakes Turkey Trot 5k 18:30) and (Dallas Half Marathon 1:23.44).

-I have nothing but positive things to say about Mckirdy coaching and even though it’s only been a couple of months, I would recommend him to anyone wanting a coach.
+I have nothing but positive things to say about Mckirdy Trained coaching and even though it’s only been a couple of months, I would recommend him to anyone wanting a coach.

 So that’s where I’m at with that.

 Question for you: Do you have a coach?
 Have you been coached by Mckirdy Trained?